cwi-dis/cwipc/docs/distribution.rst

 job to verify formatting or catch broken links.

 On ReadTheDocs the project ``https://cwipc.readthedocs.io`` is configured to use this ``docs/`` folder as the source.
 Currently you have to manually trigger a build there.
+The project page is at ``https://app.readthedocs.org/projects/cwipc/`` and it may be that only Jack can do this at the moment.